amolsood/notes/AWS/Route 53/Highlights.md

 ### [Simple Routing Policy](./SimpleRoutingPolicy.png)

 - **Only one record can be mapped with multiple IP Addresses**
+- With simple routing, you typically route traffic to a single resource, for example, to a web server for your website.
 - If **multiple values are specified in a record**, Route 53 returns **all the values (IP Address)** in **random order** to the user (any of them for each request)

 ### [Weighted Routing Policy](./WeightedRoutingPolicy.png)